ruauka/note-service-go/README.md

 The project is made using the principles of clean architecture.

-The project consists of 3 microservices and each runs in a container:
+The project consists of 3 microservices and each runs in a container in docker-compose:
 1. Nginx
-2. Go-service itself
+2. Go-service
 3. PostgreSQL

 ## First start